itsAmeMario0o/bottle/documentation/USING.md

 # Using bottle with Tetration

-This guide covers how to use bottle to setup a 3 tier application that can be used within Tetration
+This guide covers how to use bottle to create a 3 tier application that can be used within Tetration

 ## Setup

 ### Software

-You do not need much to run bottle, any releatively recent installation of Kubernetes, Helm, and Docker will be sufficient.
+You do not need much to run bottle, any relatively recent installation of Kubernetes, Helm, and Docker will be sufficient.

 In this example the software versions are: